DCI Publications and Presentations related to Selection and Validation

 - Dunleavy, E. M. (2008).
 Legal Watch: Understanding the EEOC Fact Sheet on Employment Testing.
 Personnel Testing Council of Metropolitan Washington D.C.
 Quarterly, 1, 3-4.

 - Dunleavy, E. M. (2007).
 Legal Watch: Now for the OFCCP’s Perspective on Employment Testing.
 Personnel Testing Council of Metropolitan Washington D.C.
 Quarterly, 4, 3-4.

 - Dunleavy, E. M. (2007).
 Legal Watch: Take home messages from the EEOC Commission on employment testing.
 Personnel Testing Council of Metropolitan Washington D.C.
 Quarterly, 3, 6-8.

 - Dunleavy, E. M. (2010).
 Debating the future of the Uniform Guidelines.Personnel Testing Council of Metropolitan Washington D.C.
 Quarterly, 6, 3, 1.12-15.

 - Dunleavy, E. M., Aamodt, M. G., Cohen, D. B., & Schaeffer, P. (2008).A consideration of international differences in the legal context of selection.
 Industrial and Organizational Psychology: Perspectives on Science and Practice, 1, 247–254.

-In accordance with the revised Section 503 regulations, Federal contractors are now collecting voluntary self-identifications of disability status from employees and applicants and including these figures in their affirmative action plans.
-This information is voluntary, so contractors may not compel employees or applicants to complete and turn in the form.
+In accordance with the revised Section 503 regulations, federal contractors are required to invite applicants and employees to voluntarily disclose disability status from employees and applicants and including these figures in their affirmative action plans.
+This information is strictly voluntary, so contractors may not compel or coerce employees or applicants to complete the form.
 Therefore, 100% participation of employees or applicants in the voluntary invitation is not likely.